We’ve combed the Internet to bring you a collection of 12 awesome Word cover letter templates. Plus, we'll show you how to use them in MS Word.

-Write a bad one, and you'll get ignored.
+Write a bad one, and you'll get ignored for all eternity.

-Write a good one, and you'll be drawing that fat salary before the masses know it's there.
+Write a good one, and you'll be drawing that fat salary before the masses know about the existence of that opening.

 This guide will show you: